Fredo-Ronan/Snake-Game-Console-without-graphics.h/README.md

 ---
 # Features ✔
 * Move the snake using W A S D on keyboard ➡⬅⬆⬇ ⌨
-* Store the history of the player including the player names 💾
+* Store the history of the player including the player names and the date time achieved 💾
-* Access the history every running the program on the same directory as generated history.txt file 📂
+* Access the history even when the program has been terminated (persistence text file based) 📂
 * Pause the game when anything disturb while playing ⏸

 ---
 # Limitations ⚠
-* Unfortunately, because this simple console snake game is running by looping mechanism without any graphic engine and special syntax, so it's depends on the CPU speed.
-The faster CPU speed, more smooth the snake will run in the game.
+* Unfortunately, this snake game console runs using the principle of looping and without using a graphics engine such as the ``graphics.h`` header, so its performance depends on CPU speed, the higher the CPU speed, the smoother the "snake" moves in the game.
 * This snake game only run on Windows Operating System in CMD form/console program.

 ---